xing5/blog/source/_posts/Routing-Flume-Events-to-Different-Sinks.md

 - Route
 ---

-When importing data using [Flume](http://flume.apache.org/), you might want to route Flume events to different destinations (e.g.: different directories in HDFS) based on their content.
+When importing data using [Flume](http://flume.apache.org/), you might want to route Flume events to multiple destinations (e.g.: different directories in HDFS) based on their content.
 Flume has a functionality called [Multiplexing](https://flume.apache.org/FlumeUserGuide.html#multiplexing-the-flow) to achieve this goal, this article is a guide to the configuration.

 <!-- more -->